ashley-ha/Language-Model-Classification-with-ULMFiT/README.md

 ## Differences for my specific use cases from the original research paper:
 ### Data
-- I used the latest DBpedia wiki datasets which includes the Long abstracts from Wikipedia articles
+- I used the latest AG News dataset
-- SFU Review Corpus - a collection of movie, book, and consumer product reviews
-- [SQuAD dataset](https://rajpurkar.github.io/SQuAD-explorer/) - a reading comprehension dataset consisting of questiosn posed by crowdworkers on a set of Wiki articles, where the answer to every question is a segement of text, or span, from the corresponding reading passage

 ## My PyTorch Implementation
 1. First, I needed to obtain a pre-trained language model.
 You can either use a pre-trained model provided by Hugging Face, or you can train your own language model on a large dataset such as Wikipedia, Yelp, etc. I chose a number of various datasets that you can see above.